 Architecture - Master's Programme

-Teaching contains both theoretical and hands-on projects aiming to find future-focused solutions to real-world issues.
-The programme features international collaboration as well as locally active professionals.
-The process of working/learning consists of a mixture of workshops, critiques, tutorials with invited guests (both international and local) and longer projects that will be exhibited to a public audience.
+Teaching contains both theoretical and hands-on projects aiming to find future-focused solutions to real-world issues and features international collaboration as well as locally active professionals.
+The process of working/learning consists of a mixture of workshops, critiques, tutorials with invited guests and in-depth design projects to be exhibited to a public audience.

 The objectives of the Master’s programme in Architecture are